ozakary/data-C60_ML/figures/README.md

 ---

-This folder contains the figures, Python scripts, datasets, and additional metadata (README and description files) used to generate the figures related to the NMR-ML model in the manuscript and supporting information documents of “***Neural Networks-Enabled Insights Into Quantum Effects on Structure and <sup>13</sup>C NMR of C<sub>60</sub> Fullerene***”.
+This folder contains the figures, Python scripts, datasets, and additional metadata (README and description files) used to generate the figures related to the NMR-ML model in the manuscript and supporting information documents of “***Machine Learning-Accelerated Path Integral Molecular Dynamics and <sup>13</sup>C NMR Simulations Unlock New Insights Into Quantum Effects in C<sub>60</sub> Fullerene***”.

 ## Requirements